April 30, 2007

 C. L. Blast, Crestown 1000, ca 1970

 Lewis reappeared in 1967 as C. L. Blast on a single released both on Stax and, for some reason, on its subsidiary, Hip, too; but his association with either of the Memphis, TN labels went no further.
 Those sides appeared on the Stax CD box set reissue series some years back and were my first introduction to the singer.
-Around 1970, Blast made a few records under the direction of Wardell Quezergue.
-As well as the sides I'm featuring, they were "Everybody Just Don't Know What Love Is" b/w "Got To Find Someone" * on Pelican and "What Can I Do" b/w "I'm In A Daze" ** for United Artists.
-Though all good soul records, none of them hit pay-dirt; and Blast kept moving through the rest of the Seventies and early Eighties, recording for the Clintone, Juana, Cotillion and Park Place labels, never getting the attention that his rich vocal talents deserved.
+Around 1970, Blast made three records under the direction of Wardell Quezergue.
+As well as the sides I'm featuring, they were "Everybody Just Don't Know What Love Is" b/w "Got To Find Someone" * on Pelican and "What Can I Do" b/w "I'm In A Daze" ** for United Records.
+Though all good records, none of them hit pay-dirt; and Blast kept moving through the rest of the Seventies and early Eighties, recording for the Clintone, Juana, Cotillion and Park Place labels, never getting the attention that his rich vocal talents deserved.
 From looking at his BMI songwriting credits, I believe that later in life he took up gospel music.

 I first heard "Two Time One Is Two" and "Love Is Good" on the Funky Delicacies compilation,